yonatanp-jfrog/bookverse-demo-init/docs/PLAN_OF_ACTION.md

    18.5) Add CI step to update chart versions/image tags via GitOps commits when platform is released 18.6) Document bootstrap commands to register ArgoCD repos and sync apps 18.7) Document AppTrust webhook endpoint to trigger the GitHub workflow
-14) Create demo runbook and operator checklist
-15) Validation checks and smoke tests for each stage

 Status:
 Completed: